Worksheet 9

 Not to be turned in, but important for the quizzes and next midterm.
 Why does the facet chart with

-?
+colX2look so different from the facet chart withcolX1?
 Hint.
-Compute the range of each column fromfirst_col
+Compute the range of each column fromfirst_coltolast_colusing the following:

 df_temp = df.loc[:, first_col:last_col]